 Burning TRX for Energy

-If you lack the energy necessary to perform a transaction, TRX is burned for energy.
+If you do not have enough energy to perform a transaction, TRX is burned to cover the shortfall.
 To calculate the energy received through burning TRX, use the Tronscan Resource Calculator.

 Consuming Energy